-It is awesome fun for him, and I get a bit of exercise too, so everyone is a winner!
+It is awesome fun for him, and I get a bit of exercise, so everyone is a winner!

 Why a Toddler WILL LOVE Toys With Locks and Keys

-My Son absolutely loves playing with his toys, what Kid doesn’t?
+My son loves playing with his toys.
+What kid doesn’t?

-During my Sons years as a Toddler, the toys that he would go back to, time and time again, were the toys with a lock.
-In fact, he still plays with them now!
+During my son’s years as a toddler, the toys that he would go back to, time and time again, were the toys with a lock.
+He still plays with them now!

-As I mentioned early in this article, toys with locks and keys help to develop motor skills in young children.
+As I mentioned earlier in this article, lock and key toys for toddlers help develop fine motor skills in young children.
 Motor skills have been linked to improved school readiness, which is a huge reason why you should be encouraging it.

-The padlock will give your Toddler hours of fun, on a daily basis.
+The padlock will give your toddler hours of fun daily.
 As they get older and more trustworthy with the key, you can leave them to it and go about your daily chores while they pretend to lock things up.

-My Son and I invented an awesome game with a padlock!
-First, I would find a place to lock it, and my Son would go and hunt for it.
-Then once he found the padlock, he would hide it and it was my turn to hunt for it!
-It was hours of fun, mostly for him…but playtime with Dad is extremely important for building a strong bond.
+My Son and I invented a fantastic game with a padlock!
+First, I would find a place to lock it, and my son would hunt for it.
+Then once he found the padlock, he would hide it, and it was my turn to hunt for it!
+It was hours of fun, mostly for him, but playtime with dad is essential for building a strong bond.

-Whichever one you choose, I am confident that your Toddler will enjoy playing with them!
+Whichever one you choose, I am confident that your toddler will enjoy playing with any of these products!